DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br>

-- Download the new scene now and open it in Maya
+- Download the new scene now and open it in Maya - it's called *LandmineMkII Wk02*
 - Ensure that the **Channel Box/Layer Editor** tab is active

 <br>